IntersectMBO/cardano-coin-selection/information/specification.md

 #### Phase 1: Random Selection

-In this phase, the algorithm iterates through each of the [requested outputs](#requested-output-list) in descending order of coin value, from largest to smallest.
+In this phase, the algorithm iterates through each of the [requested outputs](#requested-output-set) in descending order of coin value, from largest to smallest.

 For each output of value **v**, the algorithm repeatedly selects entries at